Guide for Authors

 Biofuel Research Journal publishes original articles, review articles, case studies, book reviews, short communications, and hypotheses on the fundamentals, applications, processing, and management of biofuel & bioproduct technologies.

-The journal's aim is to advance and disseminate knowledge in all the biofuel-related areas of biodiesel, bioethanol, biobuthanol, biogas, biomass, algae, bioreactions, bioreactors, membrane-bioreactors, fermentation, biorefinery (e.g., membrane separation technology), bioprocess, applied microbiology, combustion, and bioresource technologies associated with conversion or production of biofuel.
-All the related aspects of production and consumption of bioproducts are also considered.
+The journal's aim is to advance and disseminate knowledge in all the biofuel-related areas of biodiesel, bioethanol, biobutanol, biogas, biomass, algae, bioreactions, bioreactors, membrane-bioreactors, fermentation, biorefinery (e.g., membrane separation technology), bioprocess, applied microbiology, combustion, and bioresource technologies associated with conversion or production of biofuel.
+All the related aspects of the production and consumption of bioproducts are also considered.

-Moreover, novel and integrated biofuel & bioproduct processing and hybrid systems as well as energy audit for biofuel & bioproduct production plants are of interest.
-The journal also seeks to publish articles with a focus on the application of artificial photosynthesis for biofuels production, carbon footprint analysis, strategies for limiting green house gas (GHG) emissions, life cycle assessment (LCA) and exergy analysis of biofuel & bioproduct production/application pathways, compliance with the international standards (such as PAS 2050:2011 and ISO 14040:2006), technoeconomic analysis of biofuel & bioproduct production/application, impacts of biofuels & bioproduct production/consumption on climate change, futuristic pathways for biofuels & bioproduct production, and promotion of biofuel & bioproduct applications in the developing world for indigenous development.
+Moreover, novel and integrated biofuel & bioproduct processing and hybrid systems, as well as energy audit for biofuel & bioproduct production plants, are of interest.
+The journal also seeks to publish articles with a focus on the application of artificial photosynthesis for biofuels production, carbon footprint analysis, strategies for limiting greenhouse gas (GHG) emissions, life cycle assessment (LCA), and exergy analysis of biofuel & bioproduct production/application pathways, compliance with the international standards (such as PAS 2050:2011 and ISO 14040:2006), techno-economic analysis of biofuel & bioproduct production/application, impacts of biofuels & bioproduct production/consumption on climate change, futuristic pathways for biofuels & bioproduct production, and promotion of biofuel & bioproduct applications in the developing world for indigenous development.

 Topics include:

-• Bioprocesses and bioproducts: bioreactions, biocatalysis, bioreactors, membrane-bioreactors, modeling and optimization, scale-up, supercritical technology, ionic liquids and fermentations
+• Bioprocesses and bioproducts: bioreactions, biocatalysis, bioreactors, membrane-bioreactors, modeling and optimization, scale-up, supercritical technology, ionic liquids, and fermentations

 • Biomass and feedstock utilization: bioconversion of agro-industrial residues

-• Biorefinery: membrane separation technology, adsorption, solvent-extraction, etc.
+• Biorefinery: membrane separation technology, adsorption, solvent extraction, etc.

 • Environmental protection: simultaneous biological waste treatment and biofuel production, clean development mechanism